-The flowchart (Figure 9 on page 45) should be used to determine when to administer the SRC and when TAs should contact their district or school TC to close the test and apply the ESR.
+The flowchart (Figure 9 on page 45) should be used to determine when to administer the SRC and when TAs should contact their district or school TC to apply the ESR and close the test.
 TAs must first discuss the results of the SRC with district or school TCs to ensure that the SRC was administered appropriately.
-TCs may then close the test and apply the ESR.
-Remember, in many cases it will not be necessary to administer the SRC because many students have a consistent mode of communicating.
+TCs may then apply the ESR, closing the test.
+Remember, in many cases it will not be necessary to administer the SRC because many students have a consistent mode of communication.

-TAs can administer the SRC using a paper version downloaded from the System or by using a computer and a mouse.
+TAs can administer the SRC using a paper version downloaded from the MSAA Online Assessment System or by using a computer and a mouse.

-Reminders when administering the SRC
+Reminders When Administering the SRC

 - The student's responses do not need to be correct; a response just needs to be observable. - The student may use as many, or as few, communication modes as necessary.
 The response mode(s) should be used daily by the student.
 Not all response modes may be listed.
-If the student's preferred response mode is not listed, please enter that mode in the Other box in the SRC tab. - You may conduct the SRC on more than one occasion to ensure valid application of the ESR.
+If the student's preferred response mode is not listed, please enter that mode in the "Other" box in the SRC tab. - If a student is administered the SRC but does not provide an observable response, the TA should select the "Other" box and enter a brief explanation.
+For example: No response, SRC given 3/25 and 4/15. - It is best practice to conduct the SRC on more than one occasion to ensure valid application of the ESR.

-Reminders for applying the ESR
+Reminders for Applying the ESR

 - The lack of an observable response mode is the only reason the ESR can be applied. - The ESR cannot be applied based on a student's behavior, stamina, knowledge of the content, frustration level, or refusal to participate in the test.
 Refer to pages 22-23 for information regarding timing and scheduling, and creating a comfortable and secure testing environment to support a student if they refuse to participate in testing.
-If the student continues to refuse to participate, contact your TC and/or MSAA State Coordinator. - The ESR cannot be applied if the student responds to one of the first four items, if any other items are administered, or if the student provides a response in the other content area. - The ESR cannot be applied if the test status for all content areas is "not started."
+If the student continues to refuse to participate, contact your TC and/or State MSAA Coordinator. - The ESR cannot be applied if the student responds to one of the first four items, if any other items are administered, or if the student provides a response in another content area. - The ESR cannot be applied if the test status for all content areas is "Not Started."

 Figure 9.
-The Student Response Check (SRC) Flowchart: When to Apply the ESR
+The Student Response Check (SRC) Flowchart: When to Apply the Early Stopping Rule (ESR)

-An observable response is defined as a predictable and consistent behavior or movement that is able to be understood by a communication partner as intentional communication (page 43).
+\An observable response is defined as a predictable and consistent behavior or movement that is able to be understood by a communication partner as intentional communication (page 43).